vanHeemstraSystems/home-assistant-with-telegram/300/README.md

 Press **Next**.
 You'll receive a code on your mobile phone number.

+**NOTE**: Should you not have access to your mobile phone, you can alternatively read the messages through the web interface of Telegram at https://web.telegram.org.

 Enter this code in here.
 You'll be directed to the main chat screen for telegram.

 So what we need now is a Telegram Bot.